Aquaculture in the United States

 Outside the U.S.

-In contrast to world capture fisheries production, which has essentially stopped growing since the mid-1980s, aquaculture maintained an annual growth rate of 8.3 percent worldwide, making in the fastest growing form of food production in the world.
+In contrast to world capture fisheries production, which has essentially stagnated since the mid-1980s, aquaculture has maintained an annual growth rate of 8.3 percent worldwide, making in the fastest growing form of food production in the world.
 In the United States sales of domestic marine aquaculture have grown on average 13 percent per year from 2007-2011 led by increases in oyster and salmon production.
-Global aquaculture production is dominated by Asia, which accounts for 89 percent of production by quantity.
-China alone accounts for 62 percent.
+Global aquaculture production is dominated by Asia (89%), while China alone accounts for 62 percent.

 The list of farmed species imported to the United States is dominated by shrimp, followed by Atlantic salmon, tilapia, and shellfish (scallops, mussels, clams, and oysters).
 Asian countries and Ecuador supply most of the shrimp to the U.S. market while Canada, Norway, and Chile supply most of the imported Atlantic salmon.